-They are used to having to understand their audience, understand the needs, and aspirations of their audience and how your product will answer them because that is one of the key steps for them to be successful.
+They are used to having to understand their audience and their needs.
+Based on this, they can plan how your product will answer them because that is one of the key steps for them to be successful.

 They invest time in understanding who your audience is, where they live and work, what is their biggest pain point and what they really need in terms of a solution.